 This tutorial will show you how to add components such as services or websites to the Backstage catalog.

-You can manually craft these YAML files and add them to Backstage using the catalog importer available at
+Components can be manually added to Backstage by using the catalog importer available at

 Click the Home link in the Backstage sidebar to go back to the catalog where you should see your component.
 Depending on the type of component you imported, you might have to cycle through the tabs until you see your component.

-Let’s add some documentation for the component we just created so that others in your organization can easily learn how to use it.
+Let’s add some docs to the component we just created so that others in your organization can easily learn how to use it.